Durian Fruit - Nutrients, Health Benefits, Uses And More

 Health Benefits Of Durian Fruit

-Traditionally durian has been used to expel intestinal worms, reduce fever (by drinking tea made of leaves and roots or applying juice of leaves to the head), relieve jaundice, swelling and skin diseases (by applying a tea made of durian leaves and fruits).
+Traditionally durian has been used to expel intestinal worms, reduce fever (by drinking tea made of leaves and roots or applying the juice of leaves to the head), relieve jaundice, swelling and skin diseases (by applying a tea made of durian leaves and fruits).

 Durian is also believed to have aphrodisiac properties.